-The Governing Board may establish any local boards or agencies for managing any of the affairs of the Association, either in the United Kingdom or elsewhere, and may appoint any persons to be members of such local boards, or any managers or agents, and may fix their remuneration, and may delegate to any local board, manager or agent any of the powers, authorities and discretions vested in the Governing Board, with power to sub-delegate, and may authorise the members of any local boards, or any of them, to fill vacancies therein, and to act notwithstanding vacancies, and any such appointment or delegation may be made upon such terms and subject to such conditions as the Governing Board may think fit, and the Governing Board may remove any person so appointed, and may annul or vary any such delegation, but no person dealing in good faith and without notice of any such annulment or variation shall be affected thereby.
-In particular, the Governing Board may appoint a Chief Executive Officer and establish a staff for the coordination of the Regional Centres.
-The associated structure, powers, obligations, management and funding of such staff shall be in accordance with Articles 70 to 73.
-Except where Articles 70 to 73 expressly provide for the powers, obligations and other matters concerning the WANO London Office, the provisions of Article 65 shall apply to such office as if it were “local boards or agencies”.
+The governing board may establish any local boards or agencies for managing any of the affairs of the Association, either in the United Kingdom or elsewhere, and may appoint any persons to be members of such local boards, or any managers or agents, and may fix their remuneration, and may delegate to any local board, manager or agent any of the powers, authorities and discretions vested in the governing board, with power to sub-delegate, and may authorise the members of any local boards, or any of them, to fill vacancies therein, and to act notwithstanding vacancies, and any such appointment or delegation may be made upon such terms and subject to such conditions as the governing board may think fit, and the governing board may remove any person so appointed, and may annul or vary any such delegation, but no person dealing in good faith and without notice of any such annulment or variation shall be affected thereby.
+In particular, the governing board may appoint a Chief Executive Officer and establish a staff for the coordination of the Regional Centres.
+The associated structure, powers, obligations, management and funding of such staff shall be in accordance with these Articles.
+Except where these Articles expressly provide for the powers, obligations and other matters concerning the WANO London Office, the provisions of these articles shall apply to such office as if it were “local boards or agencies”.

-The Governing Board may from time to time, and at any time by power of attorney or otherwise, appoint any company, firm or person or any fluctuating body of persons, whether nominated directly or indirectly by the Governing Board, to be the attorney or attorneys of the Association for such purposes and with such powers, authorities and discretions (not exceeding those vested in or exercisable by the Governing Board under these Articles) and for such period and subject to such conditions as they may think fit, and any such appointment may contain such provisions for the protection and convenience of persons dealing with any such attorney as the Governing Board may think fit, and may also authorise any such attorney to sub-delegate all or any of the powers, authorities and discretions vested in him.
+The governing board may from time to time, and at any time by power of attorney or otherwise, appoint any company, firm or person or any fluctuating body of persons, whether nominated directly or indirectly by the governing board, to be the attorney or attorneys of the Association for such purposes and with such powers, authorities and discretions (not exceeding those vested in or exercisable by the governing board under these Articles) and for such period and subject to such conditions as they may think fit, and any such appointment may contain such provisions for the protection and convenience of persons dealing with any such attorney as the governing board may think fit, and may also authorise any such attorney to sub-delegate all or any of the powers, authorities and discretions vested in them.

-The Governing Board shall, at each Biennial General Meeting, nominate a President of the Association to be elected in accordance with Article 17.
-Such President will become a Governor, will be responsible for organisation of the next Biennial General Meeting, and will assist the Chairman in representing WANO in international activities and other activities as requested by the Governing Board or Chairman.
+The governing board shall, at each Biennial General Meeting, nominate a President of the Association to be elected in accordance with these Articles.
+Such President will become a governor, will be responsible for promoting the organisation of the next Biennial General Meeting, and will assist the Chair in representing WANO in international activities and other activities as requested by the governing board or Chair.

-Subject to and to the extent permitted by the Act, the Association, or the Governing Board on behalf of the Association, may cause to be kept in any region a register of Members of that region, and the Governing Board may make and vary such regulations as it may think fit concerning the keeping of any such register.
+Subject to and to the extent permitted by the Act, the Association, or the governing board on behalf of the Association, may cause to be kept a register of Members, and the governing board may make and vary such regulations as it may think fit concerning the keeping of any such register.

-All cheques, promissory notes, drafts, bills of exchange, and other negotiable or transferable instruments, and all receipts for monies paid to the Association, shall be signed, drawn, accepted, endorsed, or otherwise executed, as the case may be, in such manner as the Governing Board shall from time to time by Resolution determine.
+All cheques, promissory notes, drafts, bills of exchange, and other negotiable or transferable instruments, and all receipts for monies paid to the Association, shall be signed, drawn, accepted, endorsed, or otherwise executed, as the case may be, in such manner as the governing board shall from time to time by Resolution determine.

 WANO LONDON OFFICE